Pittsburgh and Lake Erie Railroad: South Penn and Pittsburgh, McKeesport and Youghiogheny Railroad

 In 1881, the P&LE became linked with the notorious South Pennsylvania Railroad (South Penn).
 This would lead to William Henry Vanderbilt to control of the P&LE as a link in the South Penn and the building of the Pittsburgh, McKeesport and Youghiogheny Railroad.
 The South Pennsylvania Railroad was planned to connect to the PM&Y. Vanderbilt did this by buying Henry W. Oliver's and the Harmony Society's stock in the P&LE.
 Then Vanderbilt, aided by Andrew Carnegie, advanced the PM&Y all of the funds to build to Connellsville, Pennsylvania and then lease it to the P&LE for 99 years.
 The PM&Y in the end was the only part of the South Penn that was built, but it would be an important part of the P&LE.
 The PM&Y opened in 1883 and leased to the P&LE in 1884.

 Concurrently in 1883, to get the P&LE ready for the expected new business due to the South Penn linkage, the McKees Rocks shops were built.

 Vanderbilt and the "Little Giant"

-The company came under more formal control in the 1887 by the New York Central Railroad.
+The company came under more formal control in 1887 by the New York Central Railroad.
 Lake Shore and Michigan Southern Railway's president, John Newell, took over as president of the P&LE in 1887.
 Under Newell, Reed and Colonel Schoonmaker; the P&LE would become the "Little Giant".
 From 1887 to 1927, the P&LE would become a heavy duty railroad, with double track all the way from Pittsburgh to Youngstown.

 The P&LE operated as an independent subsidiary, even after New York Central and Pennsylvania Railroad merged to form Penn Central.